2024 Session Schedule

 Through a FAC Ambassador approach, practitioners can empower local residents to be catalysts for wildfire adaptation in their neighborhoods.
 The approach provides a structure to recruit and train volunteers, work with partners and support community events.
 An extensive toolkit of resources and a professional network of other volunteer coordinators is available to support workshop participants who take this workshop and follow through with developing a local system of support.

-Led by Wildfire Adapted Partnership, this workshop will guide you through designing a local approach and will share examples to inspire and and support your success in launching this proven approach.
+Led by Wildfire Adapted Partnership, this workshop will guide you through designing a local approach and will share examples to inspire and support your success in launching this proven approach.

 For more information on the FAC Ambassador approach please visit: https://fireadaptedco.org/resources/fac-naa/

-Tuesday, October 1, 2024, starting at 3:00 pm
+Tuesday, October 1, 2024, starting at 2:00 pm (Meet-up at between 1:45-2:00)

 • $0 (limited to 70 attendees)

-Attend the premiere showing of the Fire Forest Film (16 minutes).
+Attend the showing of the Fireforest Film (16 minutes).
 In August of 2020, the Cameron Peak Fire was racing, uncontrollably, towards communities in northern Colorado.
 As it reached the footprint of a U.S. Forest Service prescribed burn and the Drala Mountain Center, a near miracle occurred.
 The prescribed burn, combined with forest restoration treatments at Drala, gave firefighters a foothold to halt a portion of the fire.
 This short film tells the story of what happened there through the accounts of a U.S. Forest Service firefighter, the Drala Mountain Center land manager, and the Larimer Conversation District forester.
 Together they urge Colorado and the West to see fire and forest management as natural and essential parts of the landscape.

 Wednesday, October 2nd 6:00-8:00